 We know horses need to eat either grass or hay.
 When horses eat grass, you will need to keep on an eye on their condition and make sure that they are not eating too much or too little.
 Horses can over-eat on grass, especially if the pasture is lush, but it is also easy to let a horse get too fat eating hay.
 And, sometimes too little hay can mean a horse will lose weight.
 So, what is the right amount of hay for your horse?

 Just how much your horse will need will depend on its weight.
 According to the Ontario Ministry of Agriculture, a full-grown horse should eat about 15 to 20 pounds (6.8 kg to 9.1 kg) of hay a day.
-That is 1.5 to 3% of its body weight if it weighs about one thousand pounds (450kg).
+That is 1.5 percent to 3 percent of its body weight if it weighs about 1,000 pounds (450 kg).
 This is a very rough average and horses will require more or less depending on their metabolism, workload, the time of year, and what else they may be eating.
-Ponies will require considerably less, while large draft breeds can eat 30 (13.6 kg) pounds a day or more.
+Ponies will require considerably less, while large draft breeds can eat 30 pounds (13.6 kg) a day or more.

 How to Feed Hay